-- Konstantine's ability triggers at the start of each Status Phase, which is the final phase of each turn after the Ship and Squadron Phases (it is basically the "ready exhausted things and get ready for next turn" phase).
+- Konstantine's ability triggers at the start of each Status Phase, which is the final phase of each round after the Ship and Squadron Phases (it is basically the "ready exhausted things and get ready for next round" phase).

-- This also means that enemy Command 1 ships will be able to assign a navigate command dial next turn after seeing their new speed if they don't like it.
+- This also means that enemy Command 1 ships will be able to assign a navigate command dial next round after seeing their new speed if they don't like it.

-- The ability checks every enemy ship to see if its at distance 5 or closer of 2+ of your medium or large ships.
-So hypothetically if you had the entire enemy fleet close to 2 medium or large ships, then you'd get to mess around with the speed of every single enemy ship.
+- The ability checks every enemy ship to see if its at distance 5 of at least two of your ships, one of which needs to be medium or larger.
+Hypothetically if you had a VSD and Raider at distance 1-5 of the entire enemy fleet, then you'd get to mess around with the speed of every single enemy ship.

 - You can't make a ship go higher than its maximum speed.
 You can't make it go to speed 0 with Konstantine either.

 Konstantine was regularly, and fairly, derided as one of the worst commanders in the game back in Armada 1.0.
 What to make of his 1.5 overhaul?
 Well, it's a bit hard to tell at this point.
 He's both easier to use (of the 2 ships, only one needs to be medium or larger and he works with SSDs now) and his effect gives the option of sniping a nav token.
 That's not necessarily huge, but there's nothing wrong with more options.
 His fleet-building options have mercifully opened up substantially, so that's worth celebrating.